zubinchopra/portaldocs/portal-sdk/generated/portalfx-extension-accessibility.md

 <a name="accessibility-accessibility-planning"></a>
 ## Accessibility Planning

 As we continue to work through our accessibility backlog we would like to streamline the process as best we can to be as efficient as possible.
 Below is a template to help guide you through what tags to use as bugs are filed.
 Most (95%) of bugs will fall into one of the 8 issues below.
 All bugs that you feel are framework issues should be assigned to Paymon Parsadmehr.
 If you feel a bug falls into more than one category, please add all corresponding tags to the bug.
-If you feel the bug does not fit into any of the buckets please reach out to me (paparsad) and we can take a look together to see where it fits.
-As we resolve each bucket we will send out updates for folks to be aware of the progress as well as be ready for regress testing from vendor teams.
-Please reach out to me if there are any other questions or concerns.
+If you feel the bug does not fit into any of the buckets please reach out to Paymon Parsadmehr to assess issue.
+As we resolve each bucket we will send out updates for folks to be aware of progress as well as regress testing updates from vendor teams.
+Please reach out to (paparsad) if there are any other questions or concerns.

 Below are the tagging rules as well as examples of each bug class.